maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-11.md

 ## Specification

-Milestones follow a comparable format to checkpoints, but rather than utilizing the rootHash in Bor, they utilize the hash of the endblock.
+Milestones follow a comparable format to checkpoints, but rather than utilizing the `rootHash` in Bor, they utilize the hash of the `endBlock`.

 ```
 type Milestone struct {